nate-browne/Grading-Scripts/README.md

 that is grading programming assignments for Rick Ord's CSE 30.
 Each one makes a small section of the process a bit easier.
-Feel free to clone this repository and perform a `git pull` every once in a while to keep up to date with the most recent changes made to each script/any new scripts added
+Feel free to clone this repository and perform a `git pull` every once in a while to keep up to date with the most recent changes made to each script/any new scripts added.

 #### Setup/Usage

 To use these scripts, clone this directory into your home directory.
 That's actually it as far as setup goes (to do this, type `git clone https://github.com/nate-browne/Grading-Scripts.git` or you can download and unzip the folder into your home directory).
+For some reason, the pi-clusters don't really like using git remote repositories, so use your ieng6 accounts to do the git stuff.

 To use them, either add the path to this directory into your PATH environment variable, or just use ./"name of the script" with the directory you